Falinowy/scheduleTournament/README.md

 # Project overview

 Elite Schedule its a mobile app for adding your favourite teams and tracking their results in tournaments.
+You can test this app in your computer but press f12 and turn on mobile version

 ## Technologies
 - Angular 12.0.1